British Choirs on the Net

 • New Renaissance Voices, London was formed in 1987 to perform polyphonic music of the 15th and 16th centuries.
 It now sings regularly in the newly refurbished church of St John’s, Waterloo.
 NRV has performed as part of the Southwark Festival and given two concerts in Southwark Cathedral.
 Music hire available.

-• Newbury Chamber Choir, Berkshire We are a small and friendly group of singers who particularly enjoy music from across a wide range of European classical music.
-We give three or four concerts a year, always with appropriate instrumental accompaniment and we’ve become known for reviving works from outside the mainstream choral repertory.
-We recently changed our name from the Newbury Baroque Singers to reflect the wider range of music that we perform and to avoid confusion.
+• Newbury Chamber Choir, Berkshire A small and committed group of singers who enjoy performing a wide range of classical music.
+The choir gives four or five concerts a year, always with appropriate instrumental accompaniment and has become known for reviving works outside the mainstream choral repertory and presenting them in new and accessible ways, as well as for the quality of its performances of more familiar pieces.

 • Newbury Parish Church (St Nicholas) Choir, Berkshire

-• Newchurch Ladies Choir, Isle of Wight, Hampshire Formed in 1962 and now with 20 members.
+• Newchurch Ladies Choir, Isle of Wight, Hampshire e-mail only: contact ferdi.577@btinternet.com Formed in 1962 and now with 20 members.
 The choir entertains all over the island at concerts for charities and at local churches.

-• Newchurch Men's Choir, Isle of Wight, Hampshire The choir entertains all over the island at concerts for charities and at local churches.
+• Newchurch Male Voice Choir, Isle of Wight, Hampshire The choir entertains all over the island at concerts for charities and at local churches.

 • Newport & District Male Voice Choir, Newport, Shropshire A traditional male voice choir with a professional conductor and accompanist who sing to high standards.
 Repertoire is a mixture of standard MVC repertoire and newer music, including pieces specially composed for the choir.
 An active concert programme ( at least one performance most months), including a tour to Slovenia planned for 2006.
 New members always welcome.
 Music reading not essential (although it helps) - a pleasing voice, enthusiasm and willingness to commit to this happy and active choir much more important.